-- Ensure that management has pulled the levers available to control the current expenditure patterns (particularly related to the management of lients and the Adolescent Unit) but have been unable to do so due to the unusual nature of the demands. - Assist with planning to reign the current expenditure in over the next 12 to 18 months. - Provide advice to the District to assist with their brief to the DG.
+- Ensure that management has pulled the levers available to control the current expenditure patterns (particularly related to the management of two specific clients and the Barrett Adolescent Unit) but have been unable to do so due to the unusual nature of the demands. - Assist with planning to reign the current expenditure in over the next 12 to 18 months. - Provide advice to the District to assist with their brief to the DG.